 Creating Layered Rock Gardens

 Rock gardens are created in four layers.
-Allow plenty of time for thoughtful arrangement of the rocks; placement really matters.
+Allow plenty of time for a thoughtful arrangement of the rocks; placement really matters.
 Hand place materials to resemble a natural feature where each stone looks at its best and compliments the plantings.
 Without careful design and placement, rock gardens can look like rock piles!

 Layer 1 – Place Anchors: Anchors are key boulders and large rocks that are higher than the final garden grade.
 They provide height, help support smaller stones, and reduce erosion.
 Set them within the bed area in a naturalistic, irregular arrangement that’s pleasing to the eye.